FlagOpen/FlagEmbedding/FlagEmbedding/visual/README.md

 # Visualized BGE

 In this project, we introduce Visualized-BGE, a universal multi-modal embedding model.
-By integrating image token embedding into the BGE Text Embedding framework, Visualized-BGE is equipped to handle multi-modal data that extends beyond text in a flexible manner.
+By incorporating image token embedding into the BGE Text Embedding framework, Visualized-BGE gains the flexibility to process multi-modal data that goes beyond just text.
 Visualized-BGE is mainly used for hybrid modal retrieval tasks, including but not limited to:

 - Multi-Modal Knowledge Retrieval (query: text; candidate: image-text pairs, text, or image)  e.g. [WebQA](https://github.com/WebQnA/WebQA)
 - Composed Image Retrieval (query: image-text pair; candidate: images) e.g. [CIRR](), [FashionIQ]()